 Princeton, NJ 08541-6600

-Although not a prerequisite to admission, all students are strongly advised to take the LSAT test.
-The LSAT is valuable to the applicant and the school in determining aptitude for the study of law.
+The LSAT test is valuable to the applicant and the school in determining aptitude for the study of law.
+Unless waived by the College, all applicants should take the LSAT test and submit the results to the College as part of the application process.
 To determine times and locations for the LSAT contact Law Services, (215) 968-1001 or http://www.lsac.org/.

 Do you hold to the mission, philosophy, and worldview perspective of Oak Brook College and do you believe you have a calling to study law from a Biblical and historical perspective?
 If so, click the admissions button below.